 While rail is a secure mode, many shippers feel more comfortable moving high-value product via truck.
 It is reassuring to know that a driver will be in constant contact with freight and can more closely monitor goods.
 Just like rail, truck trailers are locked at all times and can use security seals to indicate if a load has been tampered with.
 Technology advancements are helping to curb the issue for all modes.

-Disadvantages of OTR Transport
+Disadvantages of OTR Logistics

 The 2018 trucking market is tight, with a looming driver shortage and influx of demand for shipping services.
 Finding a qualified and reliable truck willing to move your product is easier said than done.

 The United States grows by roughly 2,300,000 people a year with an annual population growth rate of 0.71%.
 Roads are increasingly congested, leading to delays and vehicle accidents.
 Deliveries into major metro areas now charge added fees to make up for the loss in driver productivity.

 Committee for Economic Development reports that America’s roads and bridges cause issues that range from the small daily inconveniences of longer commutes to safety concerns and economic burdens.
 The country’s backlog of needed highway and transit infrastructure projects has reached $926 billion and will need billions more over the next two decades to keep up with demand.